Barbara Graham: Murder of Mabel Monohan

-On March 8, 1953, Graham had dinner in the San Fernando Valley with Perkins, Santo, True and Shorter, a safe-cracker.
+On March 8, 1953, Graham had dinner in the San Fernando Valley with Perkins, Santo, True, and Shorter, a safe-cracker.
 Shorter stated that he initially did not want Graham to participate because she was a "dame" but Perkins convinced him that it was the only way Monohan would open the front door.

-On the evening March 9, 1953, Graham reportedly gained entry by knocking on the door and asked to use Monohan's phone due to car trouble.
-Once Monohan opened the door for Graham, Perkins, Santo and True came in behind her, followed later by Shorter.
+On the evening of March 9, 1953, Graham reportedly gained entry by knocking on the door and asked to use Monohan's phone due to car trouble.
+Once Monohan opened the door for Graham, Perkins, Santo, and True came in behind her, followed later by Shorter.
 Shorter claimed that when he entered the home Monohan was already bleeding and her mouth was gagged.
 The gang tore up Monohan's home looking for the safe, money and/or jewels to no avail.
 True stated that Graham handed a gun to Perkins and told him to "Knock her out!"
 Shorter claimed that at this point he threw Perkins to the floor and convinced True to remove the gag because he noticed Monohan was having trouble breathing.
 True did not mention these events and stated that Graham began to viciously beat Monohan.
 After the gang left, Santo assumed Monohan was dead.
 However Shorter, once alone, purportedly called for help from a pay phone.
 The address given to the operator was incorrect and Monohan was discovered two days later by her gardener.

 The robbery attempt was a futile effort as nothing of value was found in the house.
 They would later learn at trial that $15,000 in jewels and valuables ($156,630 value in 2022) was located in a purse in the closet.
 Monohan's daughter Iris offered a $5,000 ($52,210 value in 2022) reward for information leading to the arrest and conviction of her mother's murderer(s).